Skip to content

 • It doesn’t apply to [daemon] shutdown_timeout — that’s a daemon-wide setting, not a per-task value to inherit.

-• Notification routing (notify_on_failure, notify_on_success) has no defaulting layer — you set it per task.
+• Notification routing (notify_on_failure, notify_on_success) has no defaulting layer — you set those channel lists per task.
+The notify_on_missed toggle is the exception: it’s a simple on/off, so it does inherit from [defaults] (see the table above).